IOTechSystems/xrt-examples/DeviceServices/opc-ua/alarms/README.md

 ## Configure Alarm for a resource

-Below command will setup an alarm to a monitored resource.
+The below command will register the monitoring of events on a resource.

 ```bash
 ../commands/event_register.sh